If you’re really paying attention, life can be a very odd experience. Especially when it comes to money.

 Our household finances would be much stronger, and I’m guessing that our country’s finances would be stronger as well.

-Will We Learn From This Recession?
+Will We Learn From The Last Recession?

 Unfortunately, there are lots of warning signs that we’re headed back to our spendthrift ways.